stac-extensions/ceos-ard/README.md

 - [x] Item Properties (incl.
 Summaries in Collections)
 - [ ] Assets (for both Collections and Items, incl.
 Item Asset Definitions in Collections)
 - [ ] Links

+The fields don't need to be provided in each Item to minimize the required changes in the Items.
+The fields can be provided in the Items to make the fields available in search.

 | Field Name                     | Data Type | Description |
 | ------------------------------ | --------- | ----------- |